Paul Paton

-Paul Raymond Paton (born 18 April 1987) is a professional footballer who plays as a defensive midfielder for West of Scotland Football League club Glenafton Athletic.
+Paul Raymond Paton (born 18 April 1987) is a coach and former professional footballer who manages West of Scotland Football League club Glenafton Athletic.

-He has previously played for Queen's Park, Partick Thistle, Dundee United, St Johnstone, Plymouth Argyle, Falkirk, Dunfermline Athletic, East Kilbride and Dumbarton, and had a spell on loan to Airdrieonians.
+He played as a defensive midfielder for Queen's Park, Partick Thistle, Dundee United, St Johnstone, Plymouth Argyle, Falkirk, Dunfermline Athletic, East Kilbride and Dumbarton, and had a spell on loan to Airdrieonians.

-Born in Scotland, Paton has represented Northern Ireland at international level.
+Born in Scotland, Paton represented Northern Ireland at international level.

 Club career

 Queen's Park

 Paton played for Queen's Park from 2005 until 2008.
 His displays at right back were key in Queen's winning promotion to the Second Division.
 He scored the goal which gave Queen's the lead in the second leg of the playoff final against East Fife at New Bayview.

 Partick Thistle

 Paton signed for Partick Thistle in May 2008, on a three-year contract.
 He played a significant role in Thistle winning promotion in the 2012–13 season, during which he was the club captain.